danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 [link to tweet](https://twitter.com/CryptoNature/status/1032808690292797440)

-I would like to return the shine, as it were, to the task of organising sound in general and to working with algorithimic composition in particular.
+I would like to return the shine, as it were, to the task of organising sound in general and to working with algorithmic composition in particular.
 Stretch goals would be to influence people to join me in rewiring the term Computer Music to hold a new meaning.
 One tailored specifically to fit our time.
 As computers are no longer held in artificial scarcity but rather available in